Punktum-dk/epp-service-specification/README.md

 <a name="dkhmrequestednsadmin"></a>
 ## `dkhm:requestedNsAdmin`

 The extension is used for update and create host, where it is possible to request another nameserver administrator than the authenticated user.
+The extension was introduced in the DK Hostmaster XSD file set 1.5.

 <a name="implementation-limitations"></a>
 # Implementation Limitations